-- the Board of Education is solely responsible for the establishment and maintenance of compensation levels for the position of Superintendent.
-As elected school trustees, the Board of Education is accountable to the public and therefore ensures that it adheres to proper human resources practices with respect to executive and exempt staff compensation; and - the Board must submit proposed compensation adjustments for all other executive and exempt positions in the district to BCPSEA for review and approval prior to implementation.
+- the Board of Education is solely responsible for the establishment and maintenance of compensation levels for the position of Superintendent of Schools.
+As elected school trustees, the Board of Education is accountable to the public and therefore ensure that it adhere to proper human resources practices with respect to executive and exempt staff compensation; and - the Board must submit proposed compensation adjustments for all other executive and exempt positions in the district to BCPSEA for review and approval prior to implementation.

-Summary Compensation Table: Fiscal 2012-2013 (year ending June 30, 2013)
+Summary Compensation Table at June 30, 2015